A Local's Self-Guided Walking Tour of the Old Goa Churches

 Completed in 1661, it is said that the Church of St Cajetan was modelled on St Peter's Basilica in Rome, which is evident in the church's magnificent dome.
 It's also well worth taking some time to admire the church's intricately carved wooden altar and pulpit.

-Dress modestly: Unlike the beaches of Goa, Old Goa is conservative, so dress respectfully.
-For ladies, this means covering your knees and shoulders.
+Dress modestly: Unlike the beaches of Goa, Old Goa is conservative.
+You should dress respectfully, covering your shoulders and knees when visiting churches.
+Lightweight clothing is ideal, especially when walking between sites.

-Be respectful: Most of the places on this list are active places of worship, meaning you should always be respectful and speak softly, especially when worshippers are present.
+Be respectful: Most of the places on this list are active places of worship.
+Keep noise to a minimum, avoid flash photography near altars, and be mindful when services are taking place.

 Where to stay near Old Goa

-Located on Divar Island (aka the "Island of love"), Mercure Goa Devaaya Resort is an easy 30-minute drive from the city of Old Goa – but you'll feel like you're worlds away.
+Located on Divar Island (aka the "Island of love"), Mercure Goa Devaaya Resort is just five kilometres away from the city of Old Goa via road and a short ferry ride.

 Surrounded by green fields and the winding Mandovi River, this boutique waterfront resort boasts 60 Indo-Portuguese-style suites and villas, each outfitted with comfy beds, flat-screen TVs, Wi-Fi, tea and coffee makers, and balconies with garden or river views.